Justice, Inc. (role-playing game): Reception

-In the December 1984 edition of Imagine (Issue 21), Paul Mason stated, "If you like the Champions rules system, and want a campaign set in the era of the pulps, then Justice Inc will be perfect for you.
-Otherwise I'm afraid I can't recommend it over its competition."
+In the December 1984 edition of Imagine (Issue 21), Paul Mason stated, "If you like the Champions rules system and want a campaign set in the era of the pulps, then Justice Inc will be perfect for you.
+Otherwise, I'm afraid I can't recommend it over its competition."

 In the January–February 1985 edition of Space Gamer (No. 72), Allen Varney commented, "Justice Inc. is fundamentally solid work, and certainly adaptable to a wide spectrum of pulp-era melodramatics.
 If your players want lots of variety in one campaign, this is your game!
 I realize it's a close call, but I'd say that with this publication, Hero Games probably has the strongest roleplaying line on the market."

 In the January–February 1985 edition of Different Worlds (Issue #38), Russell Grant Collins gave this game an average rating of 2.5 stars out of 4, saying, "this game is pretty good, although it is marred by a few typos and suffers from incompleteness."

+In his 1990 book The Complete Guide to Role-Playing Games, game critic Rick Swan called this game "perfect for ambitious referees who enjoy mixing Indiana Jones with H.P.
+Lovecraft, or Sherlock Holmes with little green men."
+Swan concluded by giving this game a rating of 3 out of 4, saying, "Although [the] designers ... bit off a bit more than they could chew — it's unlikely, for instance, that the horror version of the game will make anybody give up Call of Cthulhu — the clean rules and attention to detail make Justice, Inc. far and away the best of the pulp-era RPGs."